 Unearned Revenue-Certain revenues have not met the revenue recognition criteria for government-wide or fund financial statement purposes.
-At December 31, 2021, the Town reported unearned revenue within the General Fund of \$942,151.
+At December 31, 2022, the Town reported unearned revenue within the General Fund of \$1,484,302.
 The Town received funding in advance related to the American Rescue Plan Act relief funds, but has not performed the related services, and therefore recognizes a liability.

 Deferred Outflows/Inflows of Resources-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-At December 31, 2021, the Town has three items that qualify for reporting in this category.
+At December 31, 2022, the Town has three items that qualify for reporting in this category.
 This first item represents the effect of the net change in the Town's proportion of the collective net pension liability, the difference during the measurement period between the Town's contributions and its proportionate share of the total contribution to the pension systems not included in the pension expense, and any contributions to the pension systems made subsequent to the measurement date.
 The second item represents the effects of the change in the Town's proportion of the collective OPEB liability and difference during the measurement period between certain employer's contributions and its proportionate share of the total of certain contributions from employers included in the collective OPEB liability.
 The final item represents a deferred charge on refunding.
 Each of these items are reported in the government-wide financial statements.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At December 31, 2021, the Town has two items that qualify for reporting in this category.
+At December 31, 2023, the Town has three items that qualify for reporting in this category.
 The first item represents the effect of the net change in the Town's proportion of the collective net pension liability and the difference during the measurement periods between the Town's contributions and its proportionate share of the total contributions to the pension systems not included in pension expense and is reported on the government-wide statements.
 The second item represents the effects of the change in the Town's proportion of the collective OPEB liability and difference during the measurement period between certain employer's contributions and its proportionate share of the total of certain contributions from employers included in the collective OPEB liability.
+The third item is related to leases receivable reported on the government-wide financial statements and on the balance sheet of governmental funds, which is reported equal to the lease receivable at the present value of the remaining lease payments expected to be received during the lease term and amortized over the life of the lease.